python-trio/trio-amqp/docs/examples/rpc.rst

 Client
 ------

-In this case it's no more a producer but a Client: we will send a message in a queue and wait for a response in another.
-For that purpose, we publish a message to the `rpc_queue` and add a `reply_to` properties to let the server know where to respond.
+In this case it's no longer a producer but a client: we will send a message to a queue and wait for a response in another.
+For that purpose, we publish a message to the `rpc_queue` and add a `reply_to` property to let the server know where to respond.

  .. code-block:: python